hhu-dynlang-2010/dynlang-hhu.github.com/aufgaben/blatt3.rst

 block is executed when a key is accessed that does not correspond to a hash entry (see http://ruby-doc.org/ruby-1.9/classes/Hash.html#M000369).
 Using this feature implenment a Hash that calculates the fibonacci sequence up to the value of the accessed key.
-Also take advantage of the Hash to implement memoization.
+Running time should not be exponential.